hypertensiune/moviedb/README.md

 - Daily & weekly trends and popular movies / tv shows
 - Reading reviews

 It also has a bookmarking and favorites system.
-For this to work it needs a database with the following table
+For this to work it needs a SQL database with the following table

 ```
   CREATE TABLE table_name (